devinj0325/ETL-Project/README.md

 Extract
 -	You will have to create a Kaggle account in order to download the CSV files; you will also need to provide a phone number for mulifactor authentication for the Zillow data
--	Download Zillow CSV file from Kaggle (https://www.kaggle.com/c/zillow-prize-1/data)
+-	Download Zillow CSV file from Kaggle (https://www.kaggle.com/c/zillow-prize-1/data) to store locallyl
--	This data set is too large to store in GitHub, so the file must be stored locally
 -	A data dictionary, in excel format, was also downloaded as it defines what the column headers mean
 -	File path: resources/Zillow_data_dictionary.xlsx
--	Download Crime CSV files from Kaggle (https://www.kaggle.com/fbi-us/california-crime#ca_offenses_by_city.csv)
+-	Download Crime CSV files from Kaggle (https://www.kaggle.com/fbi-us/california-crime#ca_offenses_by_city.csv) to store locally
--	The Crime data file paths are: resources/ca_law_enforcement_by_county.csv, resources/ca_offenses_by_county.csv

 Transformation